Undergraduate Policies and Procedures

 A student having a grievance regarding academic concerns may have the issue considered.
-Procedures for appeals of academic decisions can be found at catalog.utdallas.edu/2013/undergraduate/policies/appendices/appendix1#academic-grievances.
+Procedures for appeals of academic decisions can be found at catalog.utdallas.edu/2014/undergraduate/policies/appendices/appendix1#academic-grievances.

-A student is considered to be making satisfactory scholastic progress when he or she is carrying an approved schedule of classes, is not on probation, and has a GPA of at least 2.000 (C average) in the major and overall.
-Students who habitually drop a significant fraction of their schedule may lose the right to drop or may be dismissed from the University for failure to make adequate academic progress.
+A student is considered to be making satisfactory scholastic progress when he or she is carrying an approved schedule of classes, is not on probation, and has a GPA (grade point average) of at least 2.000 (C average) in the major and overall.
+Students who habitually drop a significant fraction of their schedule may lose the right to drop or may be dismissed from the university for failure to make adequate academic progress.

 The Dean's List recognizes students whose grades for the fall or spring semester represent the top ten percent of all students within each school who complete 12 or more UT Dallas semester credit hours within that semester.
 These students will be recognized as members of the Dean's List of their respective schools.
 Students without a declared major are eligible for the Office of Undergraduate Education Dean's List.
 Students pursuing a second baccalaureate degree, enrolled as transient and/or non-degree seeking, and graduate students enrolled in undergraduate courses are not eligible for Dean's List.
 Only graded courses contributing to a student's grade point average are included in the calculation of semester credit hours.